lundog/openclaw-simplex/README.md

 1. Open `Control → Channels → SimpleX`
 2. Configure OpenClaw with the Node runtime
-3. Run `openclaw simplex invite create --qr` to generate an invite
+3. Run `openclaw simplex invite create --qr` to generate a one-time invite
 4. Scan the QR code with the SimpleX app
 5. Approve pairing in OpenClaw
 6. Send a message and verify the response